mehulagg/gitlab_test/doc/user/group/analytics/productivity_analytics.md

     - Number of LOCs per commit
     - Number of files touched

+## Additional information

+Users will be able to retrieve 6 months of data when they deploy the feature for the first time/ update GitLab.
+Should they wish to return data for a different timespan, they can do that by running [x] in order to migrate additional data in the background.

 ## Permissions

 The current permissions on the Productivity Analytics dashboard are: